AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58054-generate-tokens-for-inactive-customers-via-api.md

 <u>Expected results</u>:

-The tokens are not generated.
+A token is not generated.

 <u>Actual results</u>:

-The tokens are generated.
+A token is generated.

 ## Apply the patch